 Neil Gaiman himself has promised fans that The Sandman adaptation will be faithful to the comics.

-The Sandman has ten volumes in total (75 issues) so this means Netflix has the potential to produce of least 4 seasons.
+The Sandman has ten volumes in total (75 issues) so this means Netflix has the potential to produce at least four seasons.

 Could Lucifer make an appearance?

-The best example is Lucifer making an appearance in Preludes of Nocturnes (Issues #1-8 of The Sandman).
-Lucifer made another appearance later on in The Sandman’s run during The Kindly Ones in issues #57-69.
+Lucifer made an appearance in Preludes of Nocturnes (Issues #1-8 of The Sandman).
+He also made another appearance later on in The Sandman‘s run during The Kindly Ones in issues #57-69.